jackpunt/markReadOnly/README.md

-# helloworld README
+# markReadOnly README

-This is the README for your extension "helloworld".
-After writing up a brief description, we recommend including the following sections.
+This is the README for extension "markReadOnly".

 ## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.
+When a file is opened, set it to readOnly if it matches one of the include globs, and not of the exclude globs.

 ## Requirements